anh-nn01/Lunar-Lander-Double-Deep-Q-Networks/README.md

 <img src="Q-NN.jpg"><br><br>

-* Why use Deep Q-network?
+* Purpose of using Double Deep Q-network:
 * To stablize the target Q-value and ensure convergence.
 * Reference: https://arxiv.org/abs/1509.06461